7mada123/isolate_generator/README.md

 ## Limitation

-- Have the same isolate limitation
+- Have the same `Isolate` limitation

-- class constructs isn't supported
+- class constructor isn't supported

 - the generator will only care about public functions/methods however you can use private functions and local variables internally without any issues